khangtictoc/AndroPyTool-Autorun/README.md

 This script will help you:
 - Skip the analysing file if the extracting process is failed
 - Check whether VirusTotal API Key limit is still available.
-If yes, you should add a new key.
-(There is a default key in this script)
+If that key have reached the quota, you have to add a new key for continual process.
+(There is a default key in this script).
+You should always monitor and be aware of the remaining available requests
 - By default, the script will execute with `-all` and `-vt` option for fully extracting
 - Print out the number of files successfully extracted and the failures.